-Today is National Bubble Wrap Appreciation Day in some parts of the world, which got us thinking about the role bubble wrap – and other types of bubbles, for that matter – has played in the lives of the Doctor and her friends!
+Today is National Bubble Wrap Appreciation Day in some parts of the world, which got us thinking about the role bubble wrap – and other types of bubbles, for that matter – has played in Doctor Who.
 Here are 10 bubblicious examples…

 When mega retailer Kerblam built their latest warehouse on Kandoka’s moon, it was a miracle of robotic technology and automation, with one major drawback – no jobs for humans!
 To get around this, the company promised there would be employment for 10,000 of the people who lived on the planet below.
 That wasn’t enough for warehouse cleaner Charlie – he hatched a despicable plot to murder thousands of Kerblam customers by sabotaging their deliveries, using explosive bubble wrap that blew up when popped!
 It was the perfect plot – after all, who can resist popping a big sheet of bubble wrap?
 Luckily the Doctor, Graham, Ryan and Yaz managed to prevent the Kerblam Men from setting off with their deadly deliveries and a major disaster was averted – although Charlie himself was blown to bits in the process.